CLKTCK/ctf-write-ups/2020-12-11-xmasctf/php_master/README.md

 ```

 ### Approach
 To get the flag, we need to review some of the interesting [properties](https://medium.com/@Asm0d3us/part-1-php-tricks-in-web-ctf-challenges-e1981475b3e4) of PHP's comparison operators then choose the correct values for `param1` and `param2`.
-We also note the the second parameter of the `strpos()` function is case-sensitive.
+We also checked that the second parameter of the `strpos()` function is case-sensitive.

 ### Exploit
 ```